Islandora/documentation/docs/user-documentation/searching.md

 Some fields, such as the _Body_ ('body') field provided by Drupal, have multiple properties which can be completely different values or variations on the same value.
 Click on the plus-sign next to the field to show the properties available to index.
 In most cases repository managers can ignore the properties list and click the **Add** button by the field to index the default property ('value').
 Only select a different field property if you understand how it will impact user searching.
 Entity reference fields, such as Tags ('field_tags'), allow you to select fields or their properties from the referenced entity for indexing, such as a referenced taxonomy term's name field.

 Once the fields are added they can be configured further on the _Fields_ tab, although the label, machine name, and type usually don't need to be changed.
-The 'Type' dropdown has several different Full-text processing options available, which may be of interest.
+The 'Type' dropdown has several Full-text processing options available, which may be of interest.
 Each is described in the expandable _Data Types_ box at the bottom of the page.
 The _Boost_ setting allows repository managers to increase the weight of particular fields when calculating search relevancy.

 #### Processors Tab